Cote de Granit Rose, Cotes-d'Armor visitors guide

 - Treguier, founded in the 6th Century, with its striking spire is up river from the Jaudy estuary and La Roche Jaune, a commanding castle built to thwart the Vikings.

 The climate of the Cote de Granit Rose is oceanic, with long hot sunny days from May through to September.
-Gales blowing in from the Western Approaches in autumn and winter bring an awesome beauty that matches this rugged coast with its off-shore rocks and reefs, the graveyard of many ships.
+Gales blowing in during autumn and winter bring an awesome beauty that matches this rugged coast with its off-shore rocks and reefs, the graveyard of many ships.

 At night, from the cliff tops, lights continually flashing red, green and white from myriad lighthouses and buoys are a constant and spectacular reminder that the gentle, welcoming coast presented to holiday makers has a darker side, a land of legend, lore, myth and smugglers.
 Wonderful.

-Map of Cote de Granit Rose and places to visit
+Map of Cote de Granit Rose and places nearby

 Visit near Cote de Granit Rose with France This Way reviews